Open Travel Guide

 Book snorkel and dive tours 1-2 days in advance.
 Reserve Belmont Estate lunch in advance.
 No booking needed for beaches and forts.

-What is the best time of year to visit attractions in Grenada?
+When is the best season to visit attractions in Grenada?

 December to May (dry season) for best weather.
 January to April is peak season with highest prices and most visitors.